 Adrenoleukodystrophy (ALD) is a genetic disorder caused by a mutation in the ABCD1 gene, which is situated on the X chromosome.
 Because women have two X chromosomes, even if the ABCD1 gene on one of the X chromosomes is mutated, the healthy copy of the gene on the other X chromosome can balance the defect.
 This is why ALD mostly affects men, who only have one X chromosome.

 Women with one mutated copy of the ABCD1 gene are so-called ALD carriers.
-These individuals usually do not show any symptoms or have milder symptoms, but have a 50 percent risk of passing the mutated gene on to their children.
+These individuals usually are less likely to develop symptoms or their symptoms may not be as severe as men.
+However, they have a 50 percent risk of passing the mutated gene on to their children.
 In some very rare cases, both copies of the ABCD1 gene can be mutated, and women can be affected by ALD in the same way as men.

 Symptoms of ALD in female carriers